janwilmake/cloudflare-sponsorware/README.md

 ## 2025-01-28

-- added easy way to login in development (skipping oauth) - `SKIP_LOGIN=true`
+✅ added easy way to login in development (skipping oauth) - `SKIP_LOGIN=true`

-- added redirect_uri param to redirect elsewhere after login
+✅ added redirect_uri param to redirect elsewhere after login

-- confirmed redirect_uri works
+✅ confirmed redirect_uri works

-- allow cross-subdomain login as option with `COOKIE_DOMAIN_SHARING="true"`
+## 2025-01-29

+✅ `COOKIE_DOMAIN_SHARING=true` should be a configurable param.

-- added `getUsage` function that tracks usage.
+✅ Added `getUsage` function that tracks usage.

+✅ Ensure the URL is stored for every transaction.

+✅ Learn more about the behavior of cookies and the specifications that are currently mostly implemented in 99% of used browsers.
+Write a thread on sponsorflare again and the concepts of sharing login across subdomains and the 'GitHub Automatic Login'.

+✅ Become my own sponsor using a different Github Account, for $50/m, to test it works as intended, and test the flow.
+Especially: how fast does the credit get there?

+✅ Fixed a bug where the ID couldn't be parsed and we missed a header for github

+✅ Add ability to logout via `/logout` which removes headers, removes access from client, and takes `?redirect_uri`.

+✅ Create `wilmake.cftemplate` template which basically just has all basic files for a new repo including a package of sponsorflare, so I can start with `gh repo create --public abcabc -p wilmake.cftemplate`

+🔥 For the first time, I feel like I have a very powerful way of measuring work done with workers.
+Let's start using sponsorflare as a package and create a template.

 ## TODO